alexradzin/aerospike-jdbc-driver/README.md

 The JDBC URL format is: `jdbc:aerospike:HOST[:PORT][/NAMESPACE][?PARAM1=VALUE1[&PARAM2=VALUE2]`.
 For example `jdbc:aerospike:localhost` connectts to aerospike running on local machine and listening to the default port (3000).
 If you want to customize port use URL like `jdbc:aerospike:localhost:4000`, to connecto to specific namespace add it to URL like: `jdbc:aerospike:localhost/test`.
 The following example shows how to connect to namespace `test` of aerospike running on remote machine and listening to port 4567: `jdbc:aerospike:10.1.1.1:4567/test`.

+Typical Aerospike installation consists of several instances, so several IP addresses of servers can be passed to driver as following: `jdbc:aerospike:first:3100,second:3200,third:3300`.
+If port is omitted, the default value of 3000 is used.

 ## SQL compliance

 ### Supported statements